-Having re-watched season one of Star Trek: Discovery, I’ve concluded that episode three Context is For Kings is my favourite episode of the season.
+Having re-watched season one of Star Trek: Discovery, I’ve concluded that episode 3 Context is For Kings is my favourite episode of the season.

-Mutineer Michael Burnham is on board a prison ship on her way to prison to serve her life sentence.
-She has physically changed her hair has returned to its natural afro state and she appears to be indifferent to her surroundings even as her fellow prisoners deride her about her past.
+We get an introduction to the ship the show is named for when we see Michael Burnham played by Sonequa Martin-Green, onboard a prison ship on her way to prison to serve out her life sentence.
+She has physically changed; her hair has returned to its natural afro state and she appears to be indifferent to her surroundings even as her fellow prisoners deride her about her past.

-We get confirmation that Burnham is quite fixated with her purpose in life, it’s all that motivates her.
+We get confirmation that Burnham is quite goal orientated and is fixated with her purpose in life, it’s all that motivates her.
 In the beginning, it was about saving everyone even if that meant mutiny but now, she just wants to be punished accordingly and getting herself back in prison is her goal here.

 It takes her some time to realise the opportunity that she has been presented with when Lorca puts her to work on a secret project.
-As she argues that she should be punished, Lorca lets her know he needs her skills and as there is a war going on he basically has broad authority to do whatever he likes.
-I didn’t believe him and of course, we learn through the rest of the season that Lorca is a law unto himself.
+As she argues that she should be punished, Lorca lets her know that the universe doesn’t like waste and tell her he needs her skills and as there is a war going on he basically has broad authority to do whatever he likes.

 This episode also shows Burnham’s knowledge and determination and the fact that she likes to have some control over the things that are going on around her.
-As Stamets seeks to compartmentalise the work that she is doing, Burnham decides that secrets aren’t going to work for her and duplicates Tilly’s ID to get access to the spore drive.
+As Stamets seeks to compartmentalise the work that she is doing, Burnham decides that secrets aren’t going to work for her.
+After seeing the spore farm, she is determined to find out what is going on and duplicates Tilly’s ID to get access to the spore drive.
 She really is a whole picture kinda girl.
 And I don’t blame her.
 Even though she intends to go back to prison, it doesn’t mean she doesn’t need to know everything that’s going on so that she can do her work and make informed decisions.